Board of Directors

 Randal S. Milch

 Randal S. Milch is executive vice president, Public Policy, and general counsel of Verizon.
-He leads the company's legal, regulatory, state government affairs and security groups, and also has overall responsibility for Verizon's global public policy activities, communications and media relations.
+He leads the company's legal, regulatory, state government affairs and security groups, and also has overall responsibility for Verizon's global public policy activities.

 From 2006 until being named to his current position in October 2008, Milch served as the senior vice president and general counsel of Verizon Business, responsible for all legal services and external affairs support for the company’s global enterprise carrier.
 Before that, Milch served as the senior vice president and general counsel of Verizon's domestic telecom business.
 He was appointed to the latter position in 2000, upon the merger of Bell Atlantic and GTE.
 Milch began his telecommunications career as counsel to the Chesapeake and Potomac Telephone Company of Maryland in 1993.